112th Infantry Regiment (United States): History

 (Lewistown) and the Bellefonte Fencibles, both organized in 1858.
 These units were mustered into federal service during the American Civil War.
 The Logan Guards were mustered as Company E, 25th Pennsylvania Volunteers and then as Company A, 46th Pennsylvania Volunteers.
-The Bellefonte Fencibles were mustered as Company H, 2d Pennsylvania Volunteers.
+The Bellefonte Fencibles were mustered as Company H, 2nd Pennsylvania Volunteers.
 These units combined have 17 campaign streamers from the American Civil War: Po Valley, Manassas, Antietam, Chancellorsville, Gettysburg, Atlanta, Fredericksburg, Vicksburg, the Wilderness, Spottsylvania, Cold Harbor, Petersburg, Battle of Appomattox, Virginia 1861, South Carolina 1862, Mississippi 1863, Tennessee 1863.

 In July 1865, these units were mustered out of federal service.

 Spanish–American War (1st Battalion)

 Designated as the 16th Regiment, Pennsylvania Volunteer Infantry, the unit was mobilized on 28 April 1898 and activated into federal service for the Spanish–American War on 10 May 1898 at their mobilization site, Mount Gretna, Pennsylvania.
 They sailed to Puerto Rico on 5 July 1898 and served with the 1st Brigade, 1st Division, 1st Army Corps throughout the campaign.
 The unit was noted for actions in the Battle of Coamo, where the regiment sustained six wounded and one killed in action during a blocking action.
-The unit was awarded the sattle streamer marked Puerto Rico for their service.
+The unit was awarded the battle streamer marked Puerto Rico for their service.
 They were mustered out of federal service in December 1898.